 Helping someone when they are dying, and supporting loved ones during this difficult time can be a heart-opening experience.
 Until you have experienced this yourself, it is hard to understand and difficult to describe.

-- Facilitator of ‘Food for Thought’ Groups– Discussion groups for 18+ about death, dying, and end of life.
-Group discussions focus on what members want to talk about or bring up.
-Groups can be geared for younger than 18.
-(Members pay a fee each time or the venue pays for the service).
+`Facilitator of ‘Food for Thought’ Discussion Groups– Discussion groups for 18+ about death, dying, and end of life.
+Group discussions focus on what members want to talk about or bring up, can be focused on a specific theme or geared towards learning skills/sharing information related to wills, advance care directives.
+Groups can be for younger than 18.
+(Members pay a fee each time or the venue offers the service).

 - Academic Writing